essel123/QuizApp/README.md

 - Responsive layout for various screen sizes
 - Hover and focus states for interactive elements

-### Installation and Configuration
+### Installation&Configuration

 1. Ensure Node is installed on your machine.
-2. Run npm run dev in your terminal to view the site locally.
+2. Configure your project with vite@latest.
-3. Configure your project with vite@latest.
+3. Run npm run dev in your terminal to view the site locally.

 ### Useful resources

-- [React official site](https://reactjs.org/) -  This is the library I used for the work
+- [React official site](https://reactjs.org/) -  This is the Js library I used for the work
 - [w3schools tutorials for HTML](https://www.w3schools.com/html/) - You can learn HTML here for free
 - [w3schools tutorials for CSS](https://www.w3schools.com/css/) - You can learn CSS here for free too